 The Computational Science and Engineering (CSE) certificate options are not an academic major or minor, but an additional credential that is available to University of Illinois students enrolled in a participating undergraduate program.
 The certificate is program-specific so students are only allowed to take the designed certificate for their home department.
 Courses taken toward this certificate may also count towards the student’s degree.

-Students wishing to pursue the CSE certificate program are required to register and can find more information on either the undergraduate student or graduate student Certificate Option webpage.
-Note that effective Fall 2016, the Graduate certificate program will **only** be offered to MS students and not PhD students.
+Students wishing to pursue the CSE certificate program are required to register and can find more information undergraduate student webpage.
 The old PhD certificate program has been replaced by the transcriptable graduate concentration (which is also available to MS students who want to get a transcriptable recognition).